 The research team has discussed this study with you and answered all of your questions.
 Like any research, the researchers cannot predict exactly what will happen.
-Once you have had enough time to consider whether you and/or your child should participate in this research, you will document your permission by signature below.
+Once you have had enough time to consider whether you should participate in this research, you will document your permission by signature below.